 At the same time, the party must serve copies of the request on all other parties.
-Any request for documents or information should be specific, and relate to the matter in controversy.
+Any request for documents or information not described in applicable Document Production Lists should be specific, and relate to the matter in controversy.

-13507.
-Responding to Discovery Requests
+(b) Responding to Other Discovery Requests

-Unless the parties agree otherwise, within 60 calendar days from the date a discovery request is received, the party receiving the request must either:
+Unless the parties agree otherwise, within 60 calendar days from the date a discovery request other than the Document Production Lists is received, the party receiving the request must either:

-- Produce the requested documents or information to all other parties; - Identify and explain the reason that specific requested documents or information cannot be produced within the required time, and state when the documents will be produced; or - Object as provided in Rule 13508.
+- Produce the requested documents or information to all other parties; - Identify and explain the reason that specific requested documents or information cannot be produced within the required time, and state when the documents will be produced; or - Object as provided in Rule 12508.

-13508.
+12508.
 Objecting to Discovery; Waiver of Objection

-- (a) If a party objects to producing any document or information requested under Rule 13506, it must specifically identify which document or requested information it is objecting to, and why.
+(a) If a party objects to producing any document described in Document Production Lists 1 or 2, any other applicable Document Production List, or any document or information requested under Rule 12506, it must specifically identify which document or requested information it is objecting to, and why.
 Objections must be in writing, and must be served on all other parties at the same time and in the same manner.
 Objections should not be filed with the Director.
-Parties must produce all applicable listed documents, or other requested documents or information not specified in the objection. - (b) Any objection not made within the required time is waived unless the panel determines that the party had substantial justification for failing to make the objection within the required time.
+Parties must produce all applicable listed documents, or other requested documents or information not specified in the objection.

+(b) Any objection not made within the required time is waived unless the panel determines that the party had substantial justification for failing to make the objection within the required time.

-13509.
+12509.
 Motions to Compel Discovery

-- (a) A party may make a motion asking the panel to order another party to produce documents or information if the other party has: - Failed to comply with Rule 13507; or - Objected to the production of documents or information under Rule 13508. - (b) Motions to compel discovery must include a description of the efforts of the moving party to resolve the issue before making the motion.
-Such motions must be made, and will be decided, in accordance with Rule 13503.
-If a party objected to the production of the disputed documents or information, the motion must include a copy of the objection.
+(a) A party may make a motion asking the panel to order another party to produce documents or information if another party has:

+- Failed to comply with Rule 12506 or 12507; or - Objected to the production of documents or information under Rule 12508.

+(b) Motions to compel discovery must be made, and will be decided, in accordance with Rule 12503.
+Such motions must include the disputed document request or list, a copy of any objection thereto, and a description of the efforts of the moving party to resolve the issue before making the motion.

-13510.
+12510.
 Depositions